CCBDA-UPC/Assignments-2025/Lab08.md

 <img alt="Lab08-CloudWatch.png" src="images/Lab08-CloudWatch.png" width="100%"/>

-**Q8.11: Play with the application and with AWS CloudWatch logs that you have obtained.
-Share your insights.**
+> :question: Question 8.11: Play with the application and with AWS CloudWatch logs that you have obtained.
+Share your insights.

 ### Automatic deployment